-SEA objective Proposal to establish a new build high school in the West of the city from September 2018.
-Do nothi Do nothing Rating Commentary/ explanation of compatibility with SEA objective Rating Commentary/ explanation of compatibility with SEA objective which encourage parents to park further away from the school.
-5. Protect and enhance biodiversity, flora and fauna 0 There should be no impact as the proposed scheme is to refurbish and reconfigure internal spaces. х See comments next to SEA Objective 1 above 6.
+SEA objective Proposal to transfer Glyn Derw High School to the Michaelston Community College site from January 2016.
+Do nothing Rating Commentary/ explanation of compatibility with SEA objective Rating Commentary/ explanation of compatibility with SEA objective which encourage parents to park further away from the school.
+5. Protect and enhance biodiversity, flora and fauna 0 There should be no impact as the proposed scheme is to refurbish and reconfigure internal spaces.
+X See comments next to SEA Objective 1 above 6.
 Protect and enhance the landscape (habitats/visual amenities) 0 There should be no impact as the proposed scheme is to refurbish and reconfigure internal spaces. х See comments next to SEA Objective 1 above 7.
-Conserve water resources and increase water efficiency in new developments and promote sustainable urban drainage systems 0 This would not be in scope as the proposed scheme is to refurbish and reconfigure internal spaces. х See comments next to SEA Objective 1 above 8.
+Conserve water resources and increase water efficiency in new developments and promote sustainable urban drainage systems 0 This would not be in scope as the proposed scheme is to refurbish and reconfigure internal spaces. Х See comments next to SEA Objective 1 above 8.
 Promote regeneration by delivering inclusive schools that will improve equality of opportunity and access for all 0 Achieved by making schools community focused - opening facilities to the public e.g. evening classes.
-If the proposal were to proceed, an equality impact assessment would be carried out to consider the accessibility of the new building site.
+If the proposal were to proceed, an equality impact assessment would be carried out to identify any reasonable adjustments that could be made to improve the accessibility to the accommodation for Glyn Derw High School on the Michaelston College site.
 The equality impact assessment would take into account policies such as the Equality Act 2010, TAN 12: Design 2014 as well as building regulations such as, BS8300, Part M and relevant Building Bulletins. х See comments next to SEA Objective 1 above

-SEA objective I to establish a new build high school in the West of the city otember 2018.
-Do nothir ng Rating Commentary/ explanation of compatibility with SEA objective Rating Commentary/ explanation of compatibility with SEA objective 9.
-Protect and enhance designated historic assets 0 There are no registered historic assets on the proposed new school site. х See comments next to SEA Objective 1 above
+SEA objective Proposal to transfer Glyn Derw High School to the Michaelston Community College site from January 2016.
+Do nothing Rating Commentary/ explanation of compatibility with SEA objective Rating Commentary/ explanation of compatibility with SEA objective 9.
+Protect and enhance designated historic assets 0 There are no registered historic assets on the Michaelston site. х See comments next to SEA Objective 1 above